Difference Between X-Ray, MRI, Ultrasound, and CT Scan

 Safety

 X-ray imaging and CT scans use ionizing radiation, which can increase the risk of cancer if used frequently.
-MRI and ultrasound do not use ionizing radiation and are considered safe.
+MRI and ultrasound do not use ionizing radiation that is why its considered safe.

 Image quality